mharen/mharen.github.io/blog/2012/2012-12-how-much-of-that-sweet-sweet-data-does.md

 ![image8.png](image8.png)

-<strong>But are these numbers accurate?</strong> They are estimates, certainly, so I can only compare against my usage, which isn’t really fair, but it’s all I have.
+**But are these numbers accurate?** They are estimates, certainly, so I can only compare against my usage, which isn’t really fair, but it’s all I have.

 I watch Hulu and listen to Pandora over the cellular network so let’s check those.
 I’m using my phone’s metering to record this.
 Here’s Pandora at t = { 5m, 10m, 11m }.
 (Of course letting this run for an hour would be better.).
 I didn’t use the phone for anything else during this test.